LeonardoScapolanMI/HypermediaProject/README.md

 - contact us: hosts a contact form.

 ### Components
-- Card: implements the basic functionality of displaying the preview of an item of the website, with a set of basis information to grab user's attention.
+- **Card**: implements the basic functionality of displaying the preview of an item of the website, with a set of basis information to grab user's attention.
-- CardCarousel: it's a carousel of card items, allowing us to display related topics of a single page in a compact and easy way.
+- **CardCarousel**: it's a carousel of card items, allowing us to display related topics of a single page in a compact and easy way.
-- CardList: list of cards, used to display a series a items to which the user can choose from.
+- **CardList**: list of cards, used to display a series a items to which the user can choose from.
 Perfect for topic pages.
-- LoadingIcon: fundamental for giving the user the information about the status of the application.
+- **LoadingIcon**: fundamental for giving the user the information about the status of the application.
-- LongCard: used for displaying preview information on a wider format.
+- **LongCard**: used for displaying preview information on a wider format.
-- MapBox: used for displaying the location of an event a point of interest or a set of point of interest in an itinerary.
+- **MapBox**: used for displaying the location of an event a point of interest or a set of point of interest in an itinerary.
-- SlideShow: used for displaying many images in a compact way.
+- **SlideShow**: used for displaying many images in a compact way.
-- TheFooter:Fundamental part of the template, holds the link to the contact us page.
+- **TheFooter**:Fundamental part of the template, holds the link to the contact us page.
-- TheHeader:Fundamental part of the template, holds all the navigation links to the main topics of the application.
+- **TheHeader**:Fundamental part of the template, holds all the navigation links to the main topics of the application.
 ### Functionalities
-- Routing: we resorted into using the basic routing (and automatic) functionalites offered by Nuxt.
+- **Routing**: we resorted into using the basic routing (and automatic) functionalites offered by Nuxt.
 ```
 pages/
 --| event_details/